nsudhakar-git/myretail-product-details/README.md

 #Product Detail Service

-This directory contains the aggregation service that merges the results from Product name service and Product Price service.
+This directory contains the Spring boot aggregation service that merges the results from Product name service and Product Price service.

+To run , use maven install and run the jar.

 ##Setup
 The API format is ```http://<hostname>:<port>/product/{productID}```